Yu-Vitaqua-fer-Chronos/Equilibriverse/docs/concepts/mana.md

 ## The Origin of Mana
-Mana is a type of energy created from the decay of Dark Matter, a form of matter that is abundant in the universe and will never run out due to the constant expansion of it.
+Mana is a type of energy created from the decay of Dark Matter, a form of matter that is abundant in the universe and will never run out due to the constant expansion of the universe.

 Primal Mana is the raw, unprocessed and purest form of Mana, and happens to be extremely toxic to souls with even the tiniest